dangada7/wise-data-media---maximum-sub-array-/README.md

 ###tests:
 - Location - tests.js
 - At the moment there are 12 tests
-- How to run: insert "tests" to the input bar and click on "Add new value" button
+- How to run: write "tests" inside the input bar and click on "Add new value" button
 - The tests results will be displayed in dev-tools console screen